PVC Injection Moulding: The Versatile Material for Demanding Applications

 PVC begins degrading at approximately 140°C, releasing hydrochloric acid (HCl) gas.
 This requires:

-• Temperature Control: Precise monitoring essential
+• Control de temperatura: Precise monitoring essential

 • Residence Time: Limited time in barrel